artsandmetaphysics/goodlifeodyssey/documents/seneca.md

 > For how little have we lost, when the two finest things of all will accompany us wherever we go, universal nature and our individual virtue.
 Believe me, this was the intention of whoever formed the universe, whether all-powerful god, or incorporeal reason creating mighty works, or divine spirit penetrating all things from greatest to smallest with even pressure, or fate and the unchanging sequence of causation---this, I say, was the intention, that only the most worthless of our possessions would come into the power of another.
 Whatever is best for a human being lies outside human control: it can be neither given nor taken away.
 The world you see, nature's greatest and most glorious creation, and the human mind which gazes and wonders at it, and is the most splendid part of it, these are our own everlasting possessions and will remain with us as long as we ourselves remain.
 So, eager and upright, let us hasten with bold steps wherever circumstances take us, and let us journey through any countries whatever: there can be no place of exile within the world since nothing within the world is alien to men.

+Seneca's suggests his mother read philosophy:

+> Return now to these studies and they will keep you safe.
+They will comfort you, they will delight you; and if they genuinely penetrate your mind, never again will grief enter there, or anxiety, or the distress caused by futile and pointless suffering.
+Your heart will have room for none of these, for to all other failings it has long been closed.
+Those studies are your most dependable protection, and they alone can snatch you from Fortune's grip.

 On the poor:

 > For how little is needed to support a man.
 And who can lack this if they have any virtue at all?
 As far as I am concerned, I have not lost wealth but distractions.